History of Solidarity: Second Solidarity (1988–1989)

 By 1988, Poland's economy was in worse condition than it had been eight years earlier.
 International sanctions, combined with the government's unwillingness to introduce reforms, intensified the old problems.
 Inefficient government-run planned-economy enterprises wasted labor and resources, producing substandard goods for which there was little demand.
 Polish exports were low, both because of the sanctions and because the goods were as unattractive abroad as they were at home.
 Foreign debt and inflation mounted.
 There were no funds to modernize factories, and the promised "market socialism" materialized as a shortage economy characterized by long queues and empty shelves.
 Reforms introduced by Jaruzelski and Mieczysław Rakowski came too little and too late, especially as changes in the Soviet Union had bolstered the public's expectation that change must come, and the Soviets ceased their efforts to prop up Poland's failing regime.

 In February 1988, the government hiked food prices by 40%.
 On April 21, a new wave of strikes hit the country.
 On May 2, workers at the Gdańsk Shipyard went on strike.
-That strike was broken by the government between May 5 and 10, but only temporarily: on August 15, a new strike took place at the "July Manifesto" mine in Jastrzębie Zdrój.
+That strike was broken by the government between May 5 and 10, but only temporarily: on August 15, a new strike took place at the "July Manifesto" mine in Jastrzębie-Zdrój.
 By August 20 the strike had spread to many other mines, and on August 22 the Gdańsk Shipyard joined the strike.
 Poland's Communist government then decided to negotiate.

 On August 26, Czesław Kiszczak, the Minister of Internal Affairs, declared on television that the government was willing to negotiate, and five days later he met with Wałęsa.
-The strikes ended the following day, and on November 30, during a televised debate between Wałęsa and Alfred Miodowicz (leader of the pro-government trade union, the All-Poland Alliance of Trade Unions), Wałęsa scored a public-relations victory.
+The strikes ended the following day, and on November 30, during a televised debate between Wałęsa and Alfred Miodowicz (leader of the pro-government trade union, the All-Poland Alliance of Trade Unions, or OPZZ), Wałęsa scored a public-relations victory.